Back in 1966, with French filmmaker Jean-Luc Godard’s career in full swing, he turned his attentions to two novels and created the film Made in U.S.A.

 The controversy surrounding the film is not the only reason the project is so well remembered today.
 Made in U.S.A. signalled the final time Godard and Anna Karina would collaborate on a full-length film, drawing a close on an iconic working relationship.

-Godard, who at the time of making this film, had been recognised for having the ability to “challenge both commercial narrative cinema norms and film criticism’s vocabulary” with his work, used the familiar forms of editing and shooting that had served him so well.
+Godard, who at the time of making this film, had been recognised for having the ability to “challenge both commercial narrative cinema norms and film criticism’s vocabulary” with his work, using the familiar forms of editing and shooting that had served him so well.

 At one point in the film, Godard introduces a young Marianne Faithfull for a particularly memorable cafe scene.
 Her cameo, hailed as one of the most memorable sections of the film, sees Faithfull sing Rolling Stones song ‘As Tears Go By’ a cappella as Godard cuts to other characters in the cafe.